BoboTiG/py-candlestick-chart/README.md

 # Binary Usage

-When installing the library, a standalone executable is made available (`candlestick-chart`):
+When installing the library, an executable is made available (`candlestick-chart`):

 ```bash
 $ candlestick-chart --help